stemado/workshop1/README.md

 #Developer Workshop 1
-##Building a responsive web app and a REST API with Node.js and MongoDB
+##Building a responsive web app and a RESTful API with Node.js and MongoDB
 ######Presented on March 26, 2014
 ######Hosted by the Hallmark Digital Innovation Lab
 ######Presented by Dywayne Johnson - Full Stack Software Engineer, Web Developer, Prototyper